Rürup Pension Calculator: Does a Rürup Pension work for you?

 Rürup compared to a private pension plan

-Does that mean the Rürup pension is better?
-No. The Rürup pension has to be converted into an annuity and this means that the money is in essence no longer gainfully invested.
-In contrast, the private pension plan can be invested, this is why the private pension plan line in the graph above keeps growing after your retirement.
+Does that mean the Rürup pension is better id the assets at retirement are higher?
+No. The Rürup pension has to be converted into an annuity, and this means that the money is, in essence, no longer gainfully invested.
+In contrast, the private pension plan can be invested.
+This is why the private pension plan line in the graph above keeps growing after your retirement.

-The private pension plan, therefore, allows you to pay yourself a higher monthly pension as is demonstrated in the following graph:
+The private pension plan, therefore, allows you to pay yourself a higher and growing monthly pension, as is demonstrated in the following graph:

 Canceling